Shamoo100/datafest-airflow-workshop/README.md

 # datafest-airflow-workshop
-Code used to train participants during Datafest Africa workshop on Airflow
+Code used during Datafest Africa workshop on Airflow